0xNullLight/FinTech-Assignments/Module_1.md

 Their are many defi protocol borrowing/lending strategies, but it all stems down to this..

-**"Lenders get APY or the Collateral (if borrow defaults or get liquidated), Borrowers get liquidity and short terms"**
+**"Lenders get APY or the Collateral (if borrow defaults or get liquidated), Borrowers get liquidity and terms (duration of the loan)"**

 ## Things to consider